LighthouseCPT/lighthousecpt-web-scraping/README.md

 |           └── deadline.py
 └── init.py
 ```
 -  `app.py`: The main AWS Lambda handler.
-Maps given colleges to their respective scraping functions.
+Maps given schools to their respective scraping functions.
 Includes the functionality to specify which schools to scrape data from.
--  `Schools`: This directory contains individual directories for each college.
+-  `Schools`: This directory contains individual directories for each school.
--  `CollegeName`: Represents individual college directory and sub-directories for each specific data point to be scraped (`requirement`, `tuition`, `deadline`).
+-  `SchoolName`: Represents individual school directory and sub-directories for each specific data point to be scraped (`requirement`, `tuition`, `deadline`).
 Each of these data point directories has its own Python script for data scraping (`requirement.py`, `tuition.py`, `deadline.py`)
 -  `requirements.txt`: Contains necessary Python dependencies needed for the project.

 ## How to Run Locally